Tbilisi Auto Museum Review: A Great Mix of Soviet-Era Cars

 My Time Exploring the Tbilisi Auto Museum

 To me, Tbilisi is a fascinating city.
-From the amazing Georgian food to the friendly locals, it quickly became one of my favourite destinations on my swing through Eastern Europe and the Middle East.
-It’s history as part of the Soviet Union also interested me so I wanted to spend some time digging into that.
+From the amazing Georgian food to the friendly locals, it quickly became one of my favorite destinations on my swing through Eastern Europe and the Middle East.
+Its history as part of the Soviet Union also interested me, so I wanted to spend some time digging into that.
 This led me to this quirky and out-of-the-way car museum in Tbilisi.

-I visited this Tbilisi car museum as part of my Off the Beaten Path Soviet tour of Tbilisi which I highly recommend.
-Our guide took care of getting us there and purchasing the Tbilisi Auto Museum tickets.
-We were then handed off to a museum guide who was so stereotypically Russian that it was the highlight of the tour.
-As we walked through the collection of cars he spoke in a monotone voice and delivered deadpan jokes along the way which were unexpected and priceless.
+I visited this Tbilisi car museum as part of my Off the Beaten Path Soviet tour of Tbilisi, which I highly recommend.
+Our guide got us there and purchased the Tbilisi Auto Museum tickets.
+We were then handed off to a museum guide who was so stereotypically Russian that it was the tour’s highlight.
+As we walked through the collection of cars, he spoke in a monotone voice and delivered deadpan jokes along the way, which were unexpected and priceless.

-Aside from the beautiful and unique vehicles, the highlight for me was learning about all the knockoffs and replications that went on during this time.
-Almost all of the vehicles were modelled off of popular American-made vehicles and, in some cases, everything was ripped off right down to the logo!
+Aside from the beautiful and unique vehicles, the highlight for me was learning about all the knockoffs and replications during this time.
+Almost all the vehicles were modelled after popular American-made vehicles, and in some cases, everything, down to the logo, was ripped off!

 It truly is an exceptional collection of vehicles, including cars and a selection of motorcycles crafted during the USSR era.
 From the compact Zaporozhets to the imposing Zil and elegant Chaikas, it’s a haven for automotive enthusiasts and cultural explorers alike.
 Every exhibit gleams in pristine condition, artfully presented for your enjoyment.